amazon-archives/amplify-photo-gallery-workshop/content/70_generating_thumbnails/10_creating_a_photo_processor_lambda.md

 	Hello world function

     ?
+Do you want to access other resources created in this project from your Lambda function?

+	No

+	?
 Do you want to edit the local lambda function now?

 	Yes

 	Please manually edit the file created at /home/ec2-user/environment/photo-albums/amplify/backend/function/workshopphotoprocessor/src/index.js

 	?
 Press enter to continue

 	<Enter>

 	Successfully added resource workshopphotoprocessor locally.